nantoniazzi/build-skype-in-30-minutes/markdowns/local2.md

 ## Offer/Answer between peer1 and peer2

-peer1 and peer2 must go through the Offer/Answer protocol defined by WebRTC to exchange critical information regarding their capabilities and parameters
+`peer1` and `peer2` must go through the **Offer/Answer** protocol defined by WebRTC to exchange critical information regarding their capabilities and parameters
-(use of udp? tcp? what is my IP address? what is the format of my stream, etc.)
+(use of udp or tcp?, what is my IP address? what is the format of my stream?, etc.)

 The exchange is called **Signaling** and is done through a **Signal Channel** which is usually a web server using WebSockets.

 In our simple example, however, everything is done within the same web page and the exchange is done directly in the code without the need to serialize data.

 ```javascript
 peer1.createOffer(function(offer) {